FiliTol/FiliTol.github.io/_posts/2024-07-15-the-baseline.md

 with some OSINT knowledge (or admin access to some databases) to see exactly who we are, where we leave, how much we earn.

-I vividly remember the day my father came back home with a new telephone, but this time was different.
-I was in high school and I know that for him that was a complete revolution.
+I vividly remember the day my father came back home with the first smartphone.
+I was in high school and I knew that for him that was a complete revolution.
 Something that used to have buttons, now is a thin, shiny smartphone.
 His baseline for telephones was the cabin on the street when he was a young boy, my baseline became that smartphone.